InconsolableCellist/EarPerkOSC/README.md

 ## ⚖️ License

-This project is licensed under the ???
+This project is licensed under the Apache License - see the LICENSE file for details.